joexi/QACR/README.md

-# QACR
+# QCAR
-QACR for iOS
+QCAR for iOS